Initial Consultation (941) 953-2825

 Parents of divorce do not always agree on what is best for their children…

 that is why it is essential to have an experienced and knowledgeable child custody attorney represent you.
-During her 11 years of practicing family law, Faith Z. Brown, has helped countless families reach a settlement for the care of their children.
+Practicing family law since 2005, Faith Z. Brown, has helped countless families reach a settlement for the care of their children.

 Our family law attorney provides wise legal counsel for child custody, timesharing, and modifications, as well as child support services for families from Sarasota, Lakewood Ranch, Bradenton, Venice, North Port, Palmetto, Ellenton, and Parrish, Florida.